KotlinCS 124 LogoJava

 Why We’re Embracing AI

 There are a few more specific reasons.
 80% of CS 124 students are non-majors, and many complete little or no further computer science coursework.
 For these students, the ability of AI to generate entire apps from human-language specifications is tremendously important, and significantly increases the value of the basic programming skills that CS 124 will continue to teach.
 And a similar argument is also applicable to computer science majors, who after CS 124 must run a gauntlet of programming courses that focus on low-level development in languages like C and C++ that are less-suitable for application programming.
-Getting started with generative AI will ensure that you can complete fun and high-impact independent projects along the way for yourself and others.
+Getting started with generative AI will ensure that students can complete fun and high-impact independent projects along the way for themselves and others.

 How We’re Embracing AI